Ensure the state continues fully funding education. Support student health and safety legislation.

 Bills the League Supported That Passed

 - HB 1638 Eliminates the philosophical or personal objection for measles, mumps and rubella vaccines required to attend school.
 Passed the House, 57-40, 1 excused.
 Passed the Senate 25-22.
-The House concurred with the Senate amendments and the bill now has been delivered to the Governor.
+Partially vetoed and signed by the Governor on May 10, 2019.

 - SB 5091 Increases special education funding by increasing the allocation for each special-education student and also would allocate additional funding to schools with students whose needs warrant costlier, individualized education programs.
 Passed the Senate 46-0, 3 excused.
 Passed the House 97-0.
-Delivered to Governor for signature.
+Signed by the Governor on May 13, 2019.

 - SB 5141 Defines the duties of a School Resource Officer (SRO) and requires school districts choosing to have a SRO to ensure that the SRO goes through the training described in the bill.
-Added as an amendment to HB 1216.
+Added as an amendment to HB 1216 (see above).

 - SB 5514 Requires first responder agencies to notify all known schools in the vicinity, including private schools, if there is a situation for which an evacuation or lockdown appears reasonably necessary.
 Passed the Senate 48-0, 1 excused.
 Passed the House 92-0.
 Signed by the Governor on April 19, 2019.